tochikuji/tochikuji.github.io/index.md

 title: Aiga SUZUKI's Personal Homepage
 ---

+# Aiga SUZUKI, Ph.
+D.

+<img class="profile-picture" src="me.png">

 ## About Me

-<img class="profile-picture" src="me.png">

-My name is Aiga SUZUKI (鈴木 藍雅 in Japanese Kanji), currently a doctoral student in Computer Science at University of Tsukuba, Japan.

-I am working at Artificial Intelligence Research Center of the National Institute of Advanced Science and Technology (AIRC, AIST) as a research assistant, JSPS Research Fellowship, and also as a freelance R&D software engineer.
+My name is Aiga SUZUKI (鈴木 藍雅 in Japanese Kanji), currently a postdoctoral research fellow at  Artificial Intelligence Research Center of the National Institute of Advanced Science and Technology (AIRC, AIST), supported by JSPS Research Fellowship.

+I also working as a freelance R&D software engineer and a lecturer in mathematics/computer science.

 ----